w3f/Grants-Program/applications/PolkaSignIn.md

 - **Service providers** are the dApps that have the sign-in requirement.
 - **Identity providers** are the injected signers which provide the authentication information of the user who holds the wallet.
-- **Resource Owners** are the users who hold the crypto wallets, have registered identities on ENS.
+- **Resource Owners** are the users who hold the self-custody crypto wallets.

 #### Workflow